sassansh/Places/README.md

 - Help people recommend the places they like to their friends, and keep this knowledge without forgetting

 **What type of data will it store?**
+- Registered users and groups
-- Members of a group
+- Members of groups
-- List of places
+- Lists of places
-- Set of criteria a group considers important
+- Sets of criteria a group considers important
-- Individuals’ rankings of individual places in specific categories
+- Individuals’ ratings of individual places in specific categories, using specific criteria

 **What will users be able to do with this data?**
-- Joining an existing group or creating a new one.
+- Join an existing group or create a new one
 - Add a rating for a place
 - Look at ranked lists of places in given categories
 - Search for a place based on needed requirements (park in Vancouver with playground, bar in Burnaby open at 11pm)
 - Decide where to go

 **What is some additional functionality you can add/remove based on time constraints?**
-- Ability to publish a group’s ranking to the public
+- Ability to publish a group’s ratings to the public
-  - Option to publish only aggregate data or rankings
+  - Option to publish only aggregate data or ranking
-- Create custom ranking criteria/templates for each category of place
+- Create custom rating criteria/templates for each category of place
 - Allow users to add profile pictures and images of the places
-- Users can add categories for places-
+- Allow users to add new categories for places

 <!-- PROJECT TASK REQUIREMENTS -->